Kalaiz/cuedes/README.md

 - ~~Prevented the dismissal of `BottomSheetDialogFragment` upon touching outside/pulling it down via this [method](https://stackoverflow.com/a/50734566/11200630).~~
 - Used a Custom ViewPager2 Transition  via this [answer](https://stackoverflow.com/a/59235979/11200630).
 - ~~Expanding `BottomSheetDialogFragment` to a custom height was done with the help of this [answer](https://stackoverflow.com/a/58067230/11200630)~~
+- The code for finding LatLng bounds of the area of interest from this [answer](https://stackoverflow.com/a/31029389/11200630) is used.

 ### ⚙️ Installation:
 Note: It will be easier to do the following via a phone.